Hochfrequenz/python_template_repository/README.md

 and try again (with your regular user, not as admin).

 ### Creating the project-specifc dev environment.
-If all problems are solved and you're ready to start: 1.  clone the repository, you want to work in 2. create the `dev` environment on your machine.
-To do this: a) Open an Administrator Powershell (e.g. Windows PowerShell App) b) change directory to your repository c) type in: "tox - e dev"
+If all problems are solved and you're ready to start:
+   1. clone the repository, you want to work in
+   2. create the `dev` environment on your machine.
+To do this:
+       a) Open a Powershell
+       b) change directory to your repository and finally type

 ```bash
 tox -e dev